 This site is known to have been utilised in the 1700s by early settlers, due to its abundant waterfowl and supply of fresh water.

 Located at 63 Gun Square in Bodden Town, it rose to prominence in the 1800s when it became known as the Mission House to early missionaries, teachers and families who contributed to establishing the Presbyterian ministry and school in Bodden Town.

 The tour takes you through all the rooms where you will see many of the genuine artefacts of glass, ceramic and more.
-Tours are available Tuesday-Friday 9.30am-4.30pm and Saturday 10.30am-4pm.
+Opening hours are Fridays and Saturdays from 10am-2pm.
 Tours cost CI$10 for adults, and CI$4 for children.